kimiarezaei/Custom-CNN-ViT-and-CNN-trained-on-Seizure-Spectrogram-Image-Detection/README.md

 ## Data Format

-The code expects preprocessed spectrogram tensors stored as `.pt` files, organised in two top-level folders:

-- `ANSeR1/`
-- `ANSeR2/`
+The spectrogram tensors and corresponding labels were serialized using PyTorch .pt format to enable efficient storage and fast data loading during training.
 Each `.pt` file should contain at least:

 - `spectrogram` - the input tensor
 - `seizure` - the binary label

-The loader reads all files from both folders, concatenates them into a single dataset, and groups samples by patient ID to avoid leakage across cross-validation folds.
+The loader reads all files from their folders, concatenates them into a single dataset, and groups samples by patient ID to avoid leakage across cross-validation folds.

 ## Method Summary